 - What is the shipping charge?

 For orders under $100.00 there is a $10.00 shipping charge.
+For international shipping, we charge a flat fee of $19.95 per order.
 While you may order as often as you wish, we advise that you order all of your medications in a 3 month supply at one time.
 This will save you additional shipping charges for each order.

 - Is there a limitation on the quantity of medications I can order at any given time?